-At the Broxbourne School we know that children can abuse other children.
-No abuse will ever be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
+At The Lea Primary School and Nursery we know that children can abuse other children.
+No abuse at The Lea Primary School and Nursery will ever be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
 We are committed to upholding a culture that prevents unacceptable behaviours and an unsafe environment for pupils.
 All child-on-child abuse is unacceptable and will be taken seriously.

-In most circumstances, incidences of pupils hurting other pupils will be dealt with under our school's Behaviour and Discipline Policy, but this Child Protection Policy will apply to any allegations that raise safeguarding concerns where the alleged behaviour:
+In most circumstances, incidences of pupils hurting other pupils will be dealt with under our School's Behaviour Policy but this Child Protection Policy will apply to any allegations that raise safeguarding concerns where the alleged behaviour: